zeroluck/docs/sources/admin-guide/uma/index.md

 }
 ```

-The JSON object returned includes the following configuration information:
+The JSON object returned includes the following configuration
+information:

-`version`: The supported UMA core protocol version.
+`version`: the supported UMA core protocol version.

-`issuer`: The URI of the issuing authorization server.
+`issuer`: the URI of the issuing authorization server.

-`pat_profiles_supported`: The supported OAuth token types used for issuing Protection API Tokens (PATs).
+`pat_profiles_supported`: the supported OAuth token types used for
+issuing Protection API Tokens (PATs).

-`aat_profiles_supported`: The supported OAuth token types used for issuing Authorization API Tokens (AATs).
+`aat_profiles_supported`: the supported OAuth token types used for
+issuing Authorization API Tokens (AATs).

-`rpt_profiles_supported`: The supported Requesting Party Token (RPT) profiles.
+`rpt_profiles_supported`: the supported Requesting Party Token (RPT)
+profiles.

-`pat_grant_types_supported`: The supported OAuth grant types used for issuing PATs.
+`pat_grant_types_supported`: the supported OAuth grant types used for
+issuing PATs.

-`aat_grant_types_supported`: The supported OAuth grant types used for issuing AATs.
+`aat_grant_types_supported`: the supported OAuth grant types used for
+issuing AATs.

-`token_endpoint`: The URI to request a PAT or AAT.
+`token_endpoint`: the URI to request a PAT or AAT.

-`authorization_endpoint`: The URI to request authorization for issuing a PAT or AAT.
+`authorization_endpoint`: the URI to request authorization for issuing a
+PAT or AAT.

-`introspection_endpoint`: The URI to introspect an RPT.
+`introspection_endpoint`: the URI to introspect an RPT.

-`resource_set_registration_endpoint`: The URI for a resource server to register a resource set.
+`resource_set_registration_endpoint`: the URI for a resource server to
+register a resource set.

-`permission_registration_endpoint`: The URI for a resource server to register a requested permission.
+`permission_registration_endpoint`: the URI for a resource server to
+register a requested permission.

-`rpt_endpoint`: The URI for the client to request authorization data.
+`rpt_endpoint`: the URI for the client to request authorization data.

-`dynamic_client_endpoint`: The URI for registering a dynamic client.
+`dynamic_client_endpoint`: the URI for registering a dynamic client.

 # Resource Registration

 To let the Gluu Server know which resources are protected by UMA they
 must be registered.
-Resources are described by following properties:
+Resources are described by the following properties:

 - name: name of resource
 - scopes: scopes that are available for this resource
-- type:  type of resource (it can be string, uri or what ever, basically it is up to Resource Server what type it should be).
+- type: type of resource (it can be string, uri or what ever, basically
+  it is up to Resource Server what type it should be).
 - icon_uri: uri to the icon.

-These are standard properties however a resource description MAY contain custom properties.
+These are standard properties however a resource description MAY contain
+custom properties.

 ## Register resource via oxTrust